TotallyInformation/node-red-contrib-uibuilder/docs/roadmap/readme.md

 * Methods needed:
   * [x] Delete route - need to update routeIds
   * Update/reload route
-  * shutdown - that removes all elements
+  * Shutdown - that removes all elements
-  * delete templates - unloads a list of (or all) templates
+  * Delete templates - unloads a list of (or all) templates
-  * reload templates - to facilitate updates of a list of (or all) templates
+  * Reload templates - to facilitate updates of a list of (or all) templates
-  * auto-rotation of routes - uib..navigate(nextRoute)
+  * Auto-rotation of routes - uib..navigate(nextRoute)
-  * next/prev route navigation
+  * Next/prev route navigation
 * Additional options:
   * Add pre-load option early load of all routes instead of default lazy-load.
-  * unload templates after they are added to the route container.
+  * Unload templates after they are added to the route container.
 Only if hide=true. `unload: true`
   * Maybe: options to auto-load js and css files with the same name as a template file.
   * Maybe: Reset route to template option?